Online Collections: A Digital Experience

 Technology is an integral part of our society.
 We spend countless hours checking our emails, browsing social media, and looking up ratings of places before we even visit them.
 We have the opportunity to connect with places across the world we may otherwise never have the opportunity to visit.
 The widespread accessibility of the internet allows museums the opportunity to present their collections online, making them more accessible and present within a wider community.
 With the quick advances in technology, it can be hard to stay up to date in the museum world.
 Online collections are one way of staying relevant with today’s technologically savvy generation.

 So how are online collections made?
 Online collections begin with the museum’s digital record of an object.
 New digital records are created everyday, and for some museums this may take years to change all object records into a digital form.
-For example MOA holds over 2 million objects and only a small fraction have a complete digital record.
-We also monitor what goes online especially when it comes to culturally sensitive or ceremonial materials since they are protected and not displayed unless special permissions are given.
+For example, MOA holds over 2 million objects and only a small fraction have a complete digital record.
+We also monitor what goes online, especially when it comes to culturally sensitive or ceremonial materials, since they are protected and not displayed unless special permissions are given.
 All objects are approached with care and consideration before being placed into public view.
-Information such as appraisals, donor information, and archaeological site information are also not shared online.
+Appraisals, donor information, and archaeological site information are also not shared online.

 Here is a link to MOA’s Online Collection